Kudahuvadhoo: History

+Buddhist Period

+The Buddhist era on the island of Kudahuvadhoo lasted from around 400 AD to 1258 AD, with sailors and Aryan immigrants bringing the religion from Sri Lanka and Southern India.
+Other citizens on the island and island chain were also known to have practiced paganism.
+Many Hindus also resided on the island as the religion was brought with the Aryans from modern-day Pakistan and western India.

 Hawittas

 Kudahuvadhoo has one of the mysterious mounds known as hawittas.
 These mounds are the ruins of Buddhist temples from the pre-Islamic period (before the 10th century) that have not been excavated yet.
 Thor Heyerdahl, who explored the island in the early 1980s, wrote that the ancient coral-stone mosque of Kudahuvadhoo possesses some of the finest masonry ever seen in the world.
+The unique masonry surpasses that of the famous Inca wall in Cuzco, Peru.